 Male infertility can be understood as a problem of sperm movement and the production of sperm.
 Some of the common reasons for less sperm count or abnormal sperm movement can be:

 - Varicocele: This is a condition wherein a bulge of veins develops above the testicles.
 38% of the cases of male infertility are because of this reason.
 Luckily, it is a controllable factor.
 A physician can best advise as to when the condition is treatable and when not.

 - Retrograde ejaculation: As the name suggests, in this condition, the sperm is reversely ejaculated into the bladder.

 - Absence of vas deferens, the pipeline that carries sperms.

 - An obstruction in the pipeline between the testicles and the penis.

 - Antibodies act against the sperms and kill them on their way to the egg.

 Identifying the causes of male fertility is intimidating and only a qualified physician can help.
 The physician will advise some tests, which may include:

-There are many hormones responsible for sperm production and movement such as testosterone.
-A hormonal test is done but in most of the cases, it isn’t the cause.
+- Hormonal evaluation: There are many hormones responsible for sperm production and movement such as testosterone.
+A hormonal test is done but in most cases, it isn’t the cause.

 What are the treatments of male infertility?